PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 19:09:19
+Last updated: 2024-04-02 19:09:52
-Random Quote: The most certain sign of wisdom is cheerfulness. - Michel de Montaigne
+Random Quote: Everything you can imagine is real. - Pablo Picasso